-Crane Prairie Reservoir Professional Review and Guide
+Crane Prairie Reservoir Professional Guide

 "Crane Prairie is one of the finest fly fishing reservoirs in the West.
 It has more than its share of big trout, scenery, and wildlife viewing opportunities.
 The famed Deschutes River fills this reservoir and, though the lake is not very deep (11 to 20 feet), water levels are fairly consistent.
 Fish enjoy good cover and plenty of insects.
 Most people fish the reservoir from a boat or float tube.
 Try trolling large streamers and other wet flies.
 Nymphing works well early in the season.
 Fish near Crane’s distinctive submerged trees and stick-ups and close to the shoreline when the water is high.
 In low-water conditions look for the two main (submerged) river channels.